Psalm 22: Catholic Church

 In the Roman Rite, prior to the implementation of the Mass of Paul VI, this psalm was sung at the Stripping of the Altar on Maundy Thursday to signify the stripping of Christ's garments before crucifixion.
 The psalm was preceded and followed by the antiphon "Diviserunt sibi vestimenta mea: et super vestem meam miserunt sortem" (They divided my clothes among them and cast lots for my garment).
 The chanting of this psalm was suppressed in the 1970 revisions to the Mass.
 It is still included in many parts of the Anglican Communion.

 Since the Middle Ages, this psalm was traditionally performed during the celebration of the vigils dimanche, according to the Rule of St. Benedict set to 530, as St. Benedict of Nursia simply attributed Psalms 21 (20) 109 (108) offices vigils, "all sitting with ordre".

 In the pre-Tridentine Divine Office, the Psalm was said on Sundays at Prime.
 It was reassigned to Friday by Pope Pius V. In the current Divine Office promulgated in 1971 (Liturgy of the Hours), with the suppression of Prime, it was reassigned to the middle of the day (Terce, Sext, or None) on Friday of the third week.

 Book of Common Prayer

-In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the evening of the fourth day of the month.
+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the evening of the fourth day of the month, as well as at Mattins on Good Friday.